-Advanced Placement (AP) Courses (School Year 2014-15)
+Advanced Placement (AP) Courses (School Year 2015-16)

+Advanced Flacement (AF) Courses (School Fedi 2013-10)

 Subject Number of AP Courses Offered Percent of Students In AP Courses

-Computer Science N/A
+Computer Science 0 N/A

-English N/A
+English 0 N/A

-Fine and Performing Arts N/A
+Fine and Performing Arts 0 N/A

-Foreign Language N/A
+Foreign Language 0 N/A

-Mathematics N/A
+Mathematics 0 N/A

-Science N/A
+Science 0 N/A

-Social Science N/A
+Social Science 0 N/A

-All courses
+All courses 0 N/A

 Cells with N/A values do not require data.

-Where there are student course enrollments.
+^{}Where there are student course enrollments of at least one student.